netboxlabs/console-docs/docs/netbox-enterprise/nbe-ec-requirements.md

 ### Host system requirements

+#### Recommended

-The following are the _minimum_ system requirements for a deployment of NetBox Enterprise running two replicas.
+The following are the _recommended_ system requirements for a **production** deployment of NetBox Enterprise running two replicas.
 For larger environments with more replicas, additional resources should be allocated.

-- 4 Virtual CPU (vCPU)
+- 8 Virtual CPU (vCPU)
-- 8 GB Memory (RAM)
+- 24 GB Memory (RAM)
 - 40 GB SSD free disk space in `/var/lib`

+!!! note
+    For **non-production** deployments of NetBox Enterprise, the _minimum_ system requirements can be reduced to 4 Virtual CPU (vCPU) and 16 GB Memory (RAM).
+All other requirements remain the same.

 ### Host operating system